 Chowdhury complained at the time of his conviction that the verdict had come "from the [law] ministry", saying it had been made available on the internet before it was formally announced in court.

-Chowdhury's family alleges that he has been tortured while in custody and that his health has deteriorated since he was jailed.
-The authorities have rejected the allegations.
+Chowdhury's family alleged he was tortured while in custody.
+The authorities rejected the allegations.

 Muhammad Kamaruzzaman - executed in April 2015

 The assistant secretary-general of Jamaat-e-Islami was found guilty in May 2013 of masterminding what the prosecution described as one of the bloodiest single episodes in the independence war.

 The Supreme Court later upheld his death sentence on appeal and he was hanged in April 2015.